 Ukraine’s transformation

 Ukraine has moved tentatively toward an open society and market economy since independence.
-The country has held several democratic elections but largely failed to address state control and corruption in its economy.
-Since the 2014 Maidan Revolution, Ukraine has undertaken significant economic reform and moved decisively toward a Europe-focused foreign policy.
+The country has held several democratic elections and made halting progress in addressing corruption and state control in its economy.
+Since the 2014 Maidan Revolution, Ukraine has undertaken significant governance and economic reform and moved decisively toward a Europe-Atlantic foreign policy.
+Since 2022, Ukraine has resiliently continued to advance some reforms despite fighting for its very existence against the full-scale Russian invasion.

 RELATED experts